langenhagen/awesome-lists/markdown/python.md

 # Awesome Python Packages

-A list of Python packages that seem worthwhile checking out, but that I did not yet have played with.
+A list of Python packages off the beaten track that are worthwhile checking out.

 ## GUIs